csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - In `rect2.SetLength(7)`, `rect2` is the calling object, so `SetLength` will modify `rect2`
         - `SetLength` begins executing with `lengthParameter` equal to 7
         - The instance variable `length` in `length = lengthParameter` refers to `rect2`'s length

-- Accessing object members
+#### Accessing object members

 - The "dot operator" that we use to call methods is technically the **member access operator**
 - A **member** of an object is either a method or an instance variable
 - When we write `objectName.methodName()`, e.g. `rect1.SetLength(12)`, we are using the dot operator to access the "SetLength" member of `rect1`, which is a method; this means we want to call (execute) the `SetLength` method of `rect1`
 - We can also use the dot operator to access instance variables, although we usually don't do that because of encapsulation
 - If we wrote the `Rectangle` class like this:

     ```
     class Rectangle
     {
         public int length;
         public int width;
     }
     ```

     Then we could write a Main method that uses the dot operator to access the `length` and `width` instance variables, like this:

     ```
     static void Main(string[] args)
     {
         Rectangle rect1 = new Rectangle();
         rect1.length = 12;
         rect1.width = 3;
     }
     ```

     But this code violates encapsulation, so we won't do this.

-- Method calls in more detail
+#### Method calls in more detail

 - Now that we know about the member access operator, we can explain how method calls work a little better

 - When we write `rect1.SetLength(12)`, the `SetLength` method is executed with `rect1` as the calling object -- we're accessing the `SetLength` member of `rect1` in particular (even though every Rectangle has the same `SetLength` method)

 - This means that when the code in `SetLength` uses an instance variable, i.e. `length`, it will automatically access `rect1`'s copy of the instance variable

 - You can imagine that the `SetLength` method "changes" to this when you call `rect1.SetLength()`:

     ```
     public void SetLength(int lengthParameter)
     {
         rect1.length = lengthParameter;
     }
     ```

     Note that we use the "dot" (member access) operator on `rect1` to access its `length` instance variable.

 - Similarly, you can imagine that the `SetLength` method "changes" to this when you call `rect2.SetLength()`:

     ```
     public void SetLength(int lengthParameter)
     {
         rect2.length = lengthParameter;
     }
     ```

 - The calling object is automatically "inserted" before any instance variables in a method

 - The keyword `this` is an explicit reference to "the calling object"

     - Instead of imagining that the calling object's name is inserted before each instance variable, you could write the `SetLength` method like this:

         ```
         public void SetLength(int lengthParameter)
         {
             this.length = lengthParameter;
         }
         ```

     - This is valid code (unlike our imaginary examples) and will work exactly the same as our previous way of writing `SetLength`

     - When `SetLength` is called with `rect1.SetLength(12)`, `this` becomes equal to `rect1`, just like `lengthParameter` becomes equal to 12

     - When `SetLength` is called with `rect2.SetLength(7)`, `this` becomes equal to `rect2` and `lengthParameter` becomes equal to 7

-- Methods don't always change instance variables
+#### Methods and instance variables

 - Using a variable in an expression means *reading* its value

 - A variable only changes when it's on the left side of an assignment statement; this is *writing* to the variable

 - A method that uses instance variables in an expression, but doesn't assign to them, will not modify the object

 - For example, consider the `ComputeArea` method:

     ```
     public int ComputeArea()
     {
         return length * width;
     }
     ```

     It reads the current values of `length` and `width` to compute their product, but the product is returned to the method's caller.
 The instance variables are not changed.

 - After executing the following code:

     ```
     Rectangle rect1 = new Rectangle();
     rect1.SetLength(12);
     rect1.SetWidth(3);
     int area = rect1.ComputeArea();
     ```

     `rect1` has a `length` of 12 and a `width` of 3.
 The call to `rect1.ComputeArea()` computes $12 \cdot 3 = 36$, and the `area` variable is assigned this return value, but it does not change `rect1`.

-- Methods and return values
+#### Methods and return values

 - Recall the basic structure of a program: receive input, compute something, produce output

 - A method has the same structure: it *receives input* from its parameters, *computes* by executing the statements in its body, then *produces output* by returning a value

     - For example, consider this method defined in the Rectangle class:

         ```
         public int LengthProduct(int factor)
         {
             return length * factor;
         }
         ```

         Its input is the parameter `factor`, which is an `int`.
 In the method body, it computes the product of the rectangle's length and `factor`.
 The method's output is the resulting product.

 - The `return` statement specifies the output of the method: a variable, expression, etc. that produces some value

 - A method call can be used in other code as if it were a value.
 The "value" of a method call is the method's return value.

     - In previous examples, we wrote `int area = rect1.ComputeArea();`, which assigns a variable (`area`) a value (the return value of `ComputeArea()`)

     - The `LengthProduct` method can be used like this:

         ```
         Rectangle rect1 = new Rectangle();
         rect1.SetLength(12);
         int result = rect1.LengthProduct(2) + 1;
         ```

         When executing the third line of code, the computer first runs the `LengthProduct` method with argument (input) 2, which computes the product $12 \cdot 2 = 24$.
 Then it uses the return value of `LengthProduct`, which is 24, to evaluate the expression `rect1.LengthProduct(2) + 1`, producing a result of 25.
 Finally, it assigns the value 25 to the variable `result`.

 - When writing a method that returns a value, the value in the `return` statement **must** be the same type as the method's return type

     - If the value returned by `LengthProduct` is not an `int`, we'll get a compile error

     - This won't work:

         ```
         public int LengthProduct(double factor)
         {
             return length * factor;
         }
         ```

         Now that `factor` has type `double`, the expression `length * factor` will need to implicitly convert `length` from `int` to `double` in order to make the types match.
 Then the product will also be a `double`, so the return value does not match the return type (`int`).

     - We could fix it by either changing the return type of the method to `double`, or adding a cast to `int` to the product so that the return value is still an `int`

 - Not all methods return a value, but all methods must have a return type

     - The return type `void` means "nothing is returned"

     - If your method does not return a value, its return type *must* be `void`.
 If the return type is not `void`, the method *must* return a value.

     - This will cause a compile error because the method has a return type of `int` but no return statement:

         ```
         public int SetLength(int lengthP)
         {
             length = lengthP;
         }
         ```

     - This will cause a compile error because the method has a return type of `void`, but it attempts to return something anyway:

         ```
         public void GetLength()
         {
             return length;
         }
         ```

 ## Introduction to UML